To stay relevant and winning in the blogging game, you need to actively improve and grow your blog.

 Is there a particular type of content that works extra well for you?
-Are traffics coming from social media converting better?
-Does your last month link campaign bringing you extra users from organic searches?
+Are traffic coming from social media converting better?
+Does your last month's link campaign bring you extra users from organic searches?

 Identified the growth tactics that work well for your blog and double down on those tactics.

 Here's one personal example.